Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ## A. Rooms
 ### a.
 Project Rooms

 Each project rooms are 20m² and are designed to fit 6 peoples.
-There will be 12 in total.

 Each rooms have to contain:
 - 1 rectangle table